 Through presentations and informal conversations, a team of experts on Antarctic wildlife, history and geology will enlighten you about what you’ll expect to see in the days ahead.
-Keep a sharp eye out as we cross the Antarctic Convergence, where ocean dynamics create a unique zone of marine life and activity.
-In the early evening of the fourth day, weather and sea conditions permitting, plan to have our first landing in the South Shetland Islands.

 For many, South Georgia is a not-to-be-missed destination within the Antarctic region.
 These sub-Antarctic islands are mountain peaks emerging from the Scotia Arc, an underwater mountain chain that extends from the Andes to the White Continent.
 Shaped like a long and narrow whalebone, the islands are home to: